oshimamh/nbaProj/README.md

 # fetch team shooting data for the Golden State Warriors
 gswShooting <- getTeamShooting("GSW")
 ```
+__getCentroids(player)__

+This function finds the mean locations of a players shot attempts and makes in six zones of the scoring area.

 # shotCharts.R
 *MUST HAVE getShotData FUNCTION LOADED FOR THESE FUNCTIONS TO OPERATE PROPERLY*